-The lack of wanted vital services, the need of management to maintain a high degree of repair, an obligation by management to admit tenants with reasonable degree of dignity constitutes one problem area discussed.
+The lack of wanted vital services, the need of management to an obligation by management to admit tenants with reasonable degree of dignity constitutes one problem area discussed.
 However, the general concensus of the tenants in 160 feel these problems plague the entire Parkhill complex.